 You are here

-Reports are multi-author publications, usually featuring the output of EUISS Task Forces or other major collaborative research projects, containing in-depth analysis of key security and defence-related issues by both the Institute's Senior and Associate Analysts and external experts.
+Reports are publications, usually featuring the output of major collaborative research projects or individual studies for third parties, containing in-depth analysis of key security and defence-related issues by both the Institute's Analysts and external experts.

 01 November 2010

 The future of NATO is of paramount importance for EU foreign policy.
 Yet no official EU perspective has been publicly formulated on NATO’s 2010 strategic concept, or how it should complement the EU’s foreign and security policies.
 This report is a contribution to the debate about NATO’s future, and what that may mean for the EU.

 This multi-author publication presents EUISS forecasts and perspectives on the European Union’s foreign policy strategy in the post-Lisbon Treaty context.
 The Report seeks to define what should be the basic guiding principles of EU foreign policy and how they should be applied in a set of priority areas.